-Consults with stakeholder groups (contractors, architects, engineers, developers, citizens, City-Parish government employees) regarding public works financial and management matters in support of the Public Works Director, clarifying the roles and responsibilities of Public Works and the processes/procedures for working with them.
+Consults with stakeholder groups (contractors, architects, engineers, developers, citizens, City-Parish government employees) regarding public works financial and management matters, clarifying the roles and responsibilities of the departments and the processes/procedures for working with them.

-Appears in a variety of public settings to represent Public Works regarding financial and management matters, including Metro Council meetings, public hearings, public outreach programs, and before various boards and courts to testify in appeals and other legal actions.
+Appears in a variety of public settings to represent the Office of Business Operations and Capital Programs regarding financial and management matters, including Metro Council meetings, public hearings, public outreach programs, and before various boards and courts to testify in appeals and other legal actions.